-Myanmar and other ASEAN LDCs should make sure that the RCEP provisions on safeguards and import quotas contain WTO plus elements that permits an enhanced dialogue with India.
+Myanmar and other ASEAN LDCs should make sure that the RCEP provisions on safeguards and import quotas contain WTO-plus elements that permit an enhanced dialogue with India.

-With the abovementioned findings and analysis, the following recommendations are made:
+With the above-mentioned findings and analysis, the following recommendations are made:

-- (i) Myanmar with other ASEAN LDCs should raise specific concerns over the close to zero utilization rates of the DFQF measures applied by India on bean imports and other related agricultural products in the next session of the WTO SPS committee scheduled to be held on 18 July 2019. - (ii) Myanmar should check the WTO consistency of India import quotas and internal prices mechanisms and enter into a bilateral dialogue to address and stabilize the trade relation with India on beans and pulses as well as other agricultural products - (iii) Myanmar and other LDCs should coordinate negotiating position to mature a common negotiating stance towards India.
-A document detailing where improvements on the current rules of origin provided by India should be prepared by ASEAN LDC and presented at the above-mentioned WTO committee.
-Subsequently Myanmar and other ASEAN LDC should launch initiatives to follow up on this matter to obtain better market access and rules of origin.
+- (a) Myanmar with other ASEAN LDCs should raise specific concerns over the close-to-zero utilization rates of the DFQF measures applied by India on bean imports and other related agricultural products in the next session of the WTO SPS committee. - (b) Myanmar should check the WTO consistency of India import quotas and internal price mechanisms and enter into a bilateral dialogue to address and stabilize the trade relation with India on beans and pulses as well as other agricultural products. - (c) Myanmar and other LDCs should coordinate negotiating positions to develop a common negotiating stance towards India.
+A document detailing where improvements could be made to the current rules of origin provided by India should be prepared by ASEAN LDCs and presented at the next CRO meeting.
+Subsequently, Myanmar and other ASEAN LDCs should launch initiatives to follow up on this matter to obtain better market access and rules of origin.